James 2 is obviously talking about forensic justification. Denying this produces dead faith

 Such a view of love is obviously defective—and so is such a view of faith.
 Again, this is explicit in James; I’m not making these analogies up, they are the ones supplied by the Holy Spirit.

+There are Reformed pastors in NZ teaching dead faith—and treating this as a badge of honor and a mark of orthodoxy.
+They are dividing from those, like myself, who affirm biblical language and categories.
 This is shameful.
 Shame on any teacher of the church who is unable to discern the incredibly basic logic of what James says.
 Shame on any pastor who condemns another for preferring the natural language of scripture for faith and justification, rather than the artificial language of systematic theology.
 Shame on any theologian who is unable to distinguish between earning our own righteousness by doing works of the law, and receiving an alien righteousness by doing a working faith.

 What a sad state our churches are in.
 What a dangerous thing for the sheep to be instructed that faith does not do anything—and that they should avoid those who say otherwise.
 Woe to those who teach dead faith to the faithful.
 Let us rather heed the great Puritan, John Owen, who exhorted us to always consider how we ought to act faith on Christ: